ROCm/rocWMMA/docs/programmers-guide.rst

     WG - Cooperative load / store per macro tile

 * ``gemm_PGR0_LB0_MP0_SB_NC``: The simplest blocked GEMM example, which targets one output block of matrix multiplication per wave.
-No prefetch, no lDs usage, default MFMA prioritization, single block output and non-collaborative.
+No prefetch, no LDS usage, default MFMA prioritization, single block output and non-collaborative.

 * ``gemm_PGR0_LB0_MP0_MB_NC``: Implements a multi-block GEMM where each wave is responsible for a BlocksX x BlocksY grid of output blocks.
-No prefetch, no lDs usage, default MFMA prioritization, multiple blocks output, and non-collaborative.
+No prefetch, no LDS usage, default MFMA prioritization, multiple blocks output, and non-collaborative.

 * ``gemm_PGR1_LB2_MP0_MB_CP_BLK``: Implements a multi-block GEMM where each wave is responsible for a BlocksX x BlocksY grid of output blocks.
 This kernel leverages shared memory to implement a data prefetching pipeline and collaborates with other waves to improve performance.
-  Implements single stage prefetch, double lDs buffer, default MFMA prioritization, multiple blocks output, and is block-tile collaborative in global read and local write.
+  Implements single stage prefetch, double LDS buffer, default MFMA prioritization, multiple blocks output, and is block-tile collaborative in global read and local write.

 * ``gemm_PGR1_LB2_MP0_MB_CP_WV``: Implements a multi-block GEMM where each wave is responsible for a BlocksX x BlocksY grid of output blocks.
 This kernel leverages shared memory to implement a data prefetching pipeline and collaborates with other waves to improve performance.
-  Implements single stage prefetch, double lDs buffer, default MFMA prioritization, multiple blocks output, and is wave-tile collaborative in global read and local write.
+  Implements single stage prefetch, double LDS buffer, default MFMA prioritization, multiple blocks output, and is wave-tile collaborative in global read and local write.

 * ``gemm_PGR1_LB2_MP0_MB_CP_WG``: Implements a multi-block GEMM where each wave is responsible for a BlocksX x BlocksY grid of output blocks.
 This kernel leverages shared memory to implement a data prefetching pipeline and collaborates with other waves to improve performance.
-  Implements single stage prefetch, double lDs buffer, default MFMA prioritization, multiple blocks output and is macro-tile collaborative in global read and local write.
+  Implements single stage prefetch, double LDS buffer, default MFMA prioritization, multiple blocks output and is macro-tile collaborative in global read and local write.

 * ``Ad Hoc Test``: An executable that focuses on a specific set of kernel parameters.
 This is used as a